Trevor Mudge

 Trevor Mudge is a computer scientist, academic and researcher.
 He is the Bredt Family Chair of Computer Science and Engineering, and Professor of Electrical Engineering and Computer Science at the University of Michigan.

 His research interests include computer systems design, low power computing, computer-aided design, parallel processing, and the impact of technology.
 Mudge has authored numerous publications.
 He also holds over forty United States Patents for his inventions in the field of Computer Science.
 In 2014 he received the ACM/IEEE CS Eckert-Mauchly Award—the computer architecture community’s most prestigious award—“for pioneering contributions to low-power computer architecture and its interaction with technology”.
-He has been inducted into the MICRO Hall of fame, and International Symposium on Computer Architecture Hall of Fame.
+He has been inducted into the MICRO Hall of fame, and ISCA Hall of Fame.

 Mudge is a Life Fellow of the IEEE Computer Society, and a Fellow of the Association for Computing Machinery.

 Education

 Mudge studied at the University of Reading and obtained a Bachelor's degree in Cybernetics, with a minor in Mathematics, in 1969.
 He then moved to the United States and enrolled in the University of Illinois, where he earned his Master's degree and Doctoral degree in Computer Science in 1973 and 1977, respectively.